Translates of rational points along expanding closed horocycles on the modular surface: Introduction

 \thmref{thm:equipar} follows from a second moment estimate for the discrepancies $|\delta_{n,x,y}-\mu_{\cM}|$ and $|\delta_{n,x,y}^{\rm pr}-\mu_{\cM}|$ along the closed horocycle $\cH_y$ (\thmref{thm:secmom}) together with a standard Borel-Cantelli type argument.
 This was also the strategy used in \cite{MarklofStrombergsson2003} when studying the Kronecker sequences in \eqref{equ:kroneseq}.
-Along these lines, they deduce from spectral estimates the equidistribution for almost every $\beta\in\R$ along a fixed subsequence $\{n^k\}_{k\in\N}$ when $y_n\asymp n^{-\alpha}$ with $k\in\N$ depending on $\alpha>0$.
+Along these lines, they deduce from spectral estimates the equidistribution for almost every $\beta\in\R$ along a fixed subsequence $\{n^k\}_{n\in\N}$ when $y_n\asymp n^{-\alpha}$ with $k\in\N$ depending on $\alpha>0$.
 Then, using a continuity argument, this result is upgraded to the equidistribution along the full sequence of positive integers, see \cite[Section 4]{MarklofStrombergsson2003}.
 This continuity argument fails in our situation.
 Instead of applying directly spectral estimates to the second moment formulas, we express the latter in terms of certain Hecke operators (\propref{prop:secondmoment}), and rely on available (spectral) bounds for their operator norm, see \cite{GoldsteinMayer2003}.
-Contrarily to spectral estimates, the recourse to Hecke operators allows us to have a uniform subsequence $\cN$ which is valid for all $\{y_n\}_{n\in\N}$ decaying faster than $n^{-2+4\theta}$.
-See also a recent work of Bersudsky \cite[Theorem 1.5]{Bersudsky2020} on translates of rational points on dilations of analytic curves projected to the torus using similar moment arguments. \\
+Contrarily to spectral estimates, the recourse to Hecke operators allows us to have a uniform subsequence $\cN$ which is valid for all $\{y_n\}_{n\in\N}$ decaying {{at least polynomially.}} \\

+{{Next, we show that there exists a sequence $\{y_n\}_{n\in\N}$ decaying arbitrarily rapidly such that for almost every $x$, $\cR_n(x,y_n)$ (and thus also $\cR_n^{\rm pr}(x,y)$) escapes to the cusp with a certain rate along subsequences.}}